kermitt2/softdata_mentions_client/Readme.md

 ### Processing local PDF files

-For processing a single file., the resulting json being written as file at the indicated output path:
+For processing a single file for both software and dataset mentions, the resulting json being written as file at the indicated output path:

-> python3 softdata_mentions_client/client.py --file-in toto.pdf --file-out toto.json
+> python3 softdata_mentions_client/client.py all --file-in toto.pdf --file-out toto.json

 For processing recursively a directory of PDF files, the results will be: